On the web:

 As an individual team member, you should be able to answer why what I’m working on matters, how we’ll measure success, and what tools/resources I have to get my job done.
 We try to ensure everyone know’s that.

-When you’re growing really fast, the other vector to attack is on-boarding.
-Make sure it’s impactful and is giving new employees the most important context so that they can autonomously act but in the service of the vision.
+When you’re growing really fast, the other vector to attack is on-.
+Make sure it’s impactful and is giving new employees the most important context so that they can autonomously act but in the of the vision.

 Can you offer an example of heuristics, strategy, and patterns?